 This refers to a region of DNA that can be inserted anywhere in the genome.
 For eg., Ty elements in Drosophila.
 Alu sequence is the most common transposable element found in humans.

-Spontaneous mutations are responsible for changes in genome.
-The nucleotide sequences change resulting in frameshift mutation that alters the genome.
+Spontaneous mutations are responsible for changes in the genome.
+The nucleotide sequences change resulting in a frameshift mutation that alters the genome.
 This is more common in prokaryotes.

 During this, two exons from different genes come together.
 New genes are formed by this mechanism.
 Thus, a new gene is introduced in the genome.